Motteo1/alx-higher_level_programming/0x00-python-hello_world/README.md

 6. use the variables str1 and str2 to print
 7. Manipulate and print string range
 8. Print modified variable without creating new variable or string literals
+9. Python script that prints "The Zen of Python", by Tim Peters